-- Construction completed - Exterior and landscaping completed in accordance with these guidelines AND as per the house plan approval - Landscaping completed as per the landscape plans approved - Final grading completed - Final grading certificates and approved grading inspection report provided - Water valve exposed and marked - Sidewalks, street, gutter and curbs in clean condition - Written request to Windward Landtec Inc. to conduct the inspection.
-The request must include the final grade certificate and approval of grade from the City of Edmonton..
+- Construction completed - Exterior and landscaping completed in accordance with these guidelines AND as per the house plan approval - Landscaping completed as per the landscape plans approved - Final grading completed - Final grading certificates and approved grading inspection report provided - Water valve exposed and marked - Sidewalks, street, gutter and curbs in clean condition

+• Written request to Windward Landtec Inc. to conduct the inspection.
+The request must include the final grade certificate.